dtbaker/support-hub/readme.txt

 (or jpg, jpeg, gif).
 2. This is the second screen shot

+== Upgrade Notice ==

+= 1.1 =
+Major re-write and speed improvements

+= 1.0 =
+Initial Release

 == Changelog ==

+= 1.1 =
+* Major core re-write
+* Speed improvements
+* Currently re-writing all extensions to be compatible with new framework
+* Envato extension working

 = 1.0 =
 * Initial release